-The next section summarizes many of the axioms, theroms, and ethics in a narrative that summarizes the Financial Report Semantics and Dynamics Theory in a more readable form.
+The next section summarizes many of the axioms, theroms, and ethics in a narrative that summarizes the Financial Report Semantics and Dynamics Theory in a more readable form using basic examples.
 This narrative is intended to be as terse and precise as possible.